awaissajidror/awaissajidror/README.md

 ## 📫 Reach Out

-And touch base zap I like meeting new people.
+And touch base ⚡ I like meeting new people.

 ## ⚡ Fun fact